jkempf42/kube-volttron/cluster-config/README.md

 ![Network Settings tab](image/vb-net-settings.png)

 Set your first interface to *Bridged Adaptor*.

-#### Configuring Wireguard on your first interface.

-You need to configure Wireguard when your central node and gateway node VMs have only one interface, otherwise it will not work.
-After the Wireguard configuration section, there are instructions for adding a second interface to the gateway node.

 ### Preinstallation host config, node uniqueness check, and routing configuration